CNCLgithub/Algorithms-of-the-Mind/README.md

 [I 2023-08-28 09:59:31.939 ServerApp]     http://127.0.0.1:8888/lab?token=8a4554c1a14cd098d98f2e7a1c9b1f9bab1c06ebbc76e1dd
 ```

-We will click on (or copy and paste on your browser's address line) this URL after creating an SSH tunnel (see below).
+We will soon (but not just yet) click on (or copy and paste on your browser's address line) this URL after creating an SSH tunnel (see below).

-# Make an SSH tunnel
+# Create an SSH tunnel

 Now open a shell terminal on your own local computer (e.g., `iterm` on Mac OS X)